The MAS degree emphasizes practical methods in statistics, focusing on applications and computational aspects.

-- Math Bootcamp: Mathematical Tools for Statisticians (0 credits).
+- Math Skills Course: Mathematical Tools for Statisticians (0 credits).
 Intensive review of mathematical methods that will be used in the program, including but not limited to: differential and integral calculus, chain rule, l'Hôpital's rule, integration by parts, Taylor's theorem, multiple integrals, sequences and series, limits, linear algebra, matrix theory.
 Not for credit; students may test out.

 - STAA561: Probability with Applications (2 credits) Random variables, continuous and discrete distributions, expectations, joint and conditional distributions, transformations.
 Applications to capture/recapture, financial and industrial models.
 Prerequisite is Math Bootcamp or passing a competency exam.

 - STAA551: Regression Models and Applications (2 credits) Estimation and hypothesis testing methods in linear models including t-tests, ANOVA, regression, including multiple regression.
 Residual analyses, transformations, goodness of fit, interaction and confounding.
 Implementation in SAS and R. Prerequisite is Computing Bootcamp or passing a competency exam.

 - STAA572: Nonparametric Methods (2 credits) Rank-based methods, nonparametric inferential techniques, scatterplot smoothing, nonparametric function estimation.
 Environmental, bio- science applications.
 Prerequisites are STAA551 and STAA561.

 - STAA566: Computational and Graphical Methods (1 credit) Exploratory data analysis using graphics, effective communication with graphs, data reduction methods.
 Prerequisite is Computing Bootcamp.